bojanpopic/developer.joomlatools.com/framework/getting-started/frontend.md

 ## Register

-The first thing you need to do is make sure our component is registered in the database.
+First you need to register the new component in Joomla.

 Knowing that the component is going to be called `com_todo` you can execute the following snippet in the `sites_todo` database.